All Products

 The position for the first append operation must be 0.
 The position for a subsequent append operation is the current size of the object.
 For example, if the position for the first AppendObject request is 0 and the content-length is 65536, the position for the second AppendObject request must be 65536.

 • If the position is 0 and no object with the same name exists, the AppendObject request is similar to a PutObject request.
 This means you can set request headers such as x-oss-server-side-encryption.
 If you add a valid x-oss-server-side-encryption header, subsequent AppendObject responses also include the x-oss-server-side-encryption header.
-To change the metadata later, use the CopyObject operation.
+To modify the metadata later, use the CopyObject operation.

-• If the position value is correct, appending content of size 0 to an existing Appendable object does not change the state of the object.
+• If the position is correct, appending content of size 0 to an existing Appendable object does not change the state of the object.

 Response headers